 - To keep starfish in top condition in an aquarium, water quality should be excellent and nitrate levels very low, preferably unmeasurable.

-When it comes to buying a starfish, or any livestock for that matter, it is important to research any particular species thoroughly, before you buy it, so remember to look up any information you can find first.
+When it comes to buying a starfish, it is important to research any particular species thoroughly, before you buy it, so remember to look up any information you can find first.